 The Road to the World begins at Toyo.

-Toyo University has concluded academic agreements with 173 universities in 37 nations around the world.(as of May 2019) It is also a member of the International Student Exchange Program (ISEP), which is a global university network.
-It is currently working to expand its international study network, with the aim of increasing the number of its partner universities to 100 institutions in the near future.
+Toyo University has concluded academic agreements with 199 universities in 37 nations around the world.(as of March 2020) It is also a member of the International Student Exchange Program (ISEP), which is a global university network.
 Toyo University has also established “Global Mobility Scholarships” in order to provide economic support for overseas study.
 The university is reinforcing its support schemes to give even more students the opportunity to participate in overseas study, overseas volunteer activities, and overseas internships.

 Intensive English Study for Overseas Learning with LEAP